-But sadly, as the appetite for diversification has grown, the appetite of traditional finance providers to support such ventures has diminished.
+Sadly, as business appetite for diversification has grown, traditional finance provider appetite to support it has diminished – especially now.
 Smaller rural, local and entrepreneurial businesses are finding themselves increasingly unattractive to those institutions, as the willingness to lend to certain sectors and new ventures has fallen away.

-Alternative finance providers like FOLK2FOLK exist to help and enable those business owners by supporting their new business ventures.
-We like to say “yes” to agricultural business owners looking to diversify.
-Over the past four years we have helped fund a variety of diversification projects from alternative accommodations businesses in camping and glamping to investing in leisure and tourism facilities such as golf courses and holiday lets, as well as food and drink production, energy projects, wedding venues, event companies and alternative livestock and equestrian centres.
+Marketplace lenders like FOLK2FOLK exist to help and enable those small business owners by supporting their new business ventures.
+We like to say ‘yes’ to business owners looking to diversify.
+Over the past seven years we’ve helped fund a variety of diversification projects from alternative accommodations businesses in camping and glamping to investing in leisure and tourism facilities such as golf courses and holiday lets, as well as food and drink production, energy projects, wedding venues, event companies and alternative livestock and equestrian centres.

-At FOLK2FOLK we provide a platform which empowers local people to invest directly into local businesses through secured lending.
-Our community of local Lenders is helping transform the rural environment across the UK by backing great British businesses in their next phase of growth.
-Together we are building a new movement for local business lending that is supporting land and farming entrepreneurs, ensuring the free flow of capital needed to help strengthen and improve local economies, creating jobs and opportunity, easing issues of rural deprivation by making them better, happier and more prosperous places to live and work.
+At FOLK2FOLK we enable local people to invest directly into local businesses via our secured local lending model.
+Our community of local Lenders is helping our country’s recovery by backing great British businesses in their next phase of growth.
+Together we’re enabling the free flow of capital needed to help strengthen and improve local economies, create jobs and opportunities as we work towards our vision of ensuring the countryside is a thriving place to live and work.

-We love the excitement of seeing what new ventures and ideas from potential borrowers land on our desks each morning and if you’re a land owner or agricultural business looking for finance to help you diversify, don’t hesitate to pick up the phone to our Business Development Team to talk about how FOLK2FOLK could help your project progress.
+We love the excitement of seeing what new ventures and ideas from potential borrowers land on our desks each morning and if you’re thinking of diversifying your business, don’t hesitate to pick up the phone to chat to us about how FOLK2FOLK could help your project progress.